Man who was 'richer than Bill Gates for three days' recalls what it felt like to lose $70 billion

-He invested a lot in the internet space at the turn of the 21st century, but then the market declined with a huge tech crash.
+Son invested heavily in the internet space at the turn of the 21st century, when it was very much a growth market.

-As a result, Son personally lost $70 billion of net worth, the greatest lost any human being has suffered financially.
+Son personally lost $70 billion of net worth, the greatest loss any human being has suffered financially.

 Speaking with David Rubenstein for Bloomberg in 2017, Son explained: "Before that my personal net worth was increasing by $10 billion by per week," at which a few amazed laughs emerged from the audience.

 "Before I talked to anyone else, our stock started crashing.
 So, six months after that our share price went down 99 percent.